-Satellite Compatible AM/FM Stereo In-Dash Single CD/MP3 Radio (if equipped)
+Premium/Audiophile AM/FM in-dash six CD/MP3 satellite compatible sound system (if equipped)

 WARNING: Driving while distracted can result in loss of vehicle control, accident and injury.
 Ford strongly recommends that drivers use extreme caution when using any device that may take their focus off the road.
 The driver's primary responsibility is the safe operation of their vehicle.
 Only use cell phones and other devices not essential to the driving task when it is safe to do so.